-GoShip.com has an instant quote tool that will compare the rates of thousands of LTL carriers in your area that you can use when shipping an engine.
+GoShip.com has an instant LTL quote tool that will compare the rates of thousands of LTL carriers in your area that you can use when shipping an engine.

 Our tool is simple.
 Enter the load type, pick up and delivery zip codes, and the pick-up date., and you’ll get the best engine shipping rates.
 There’s no need to scout for the best deals in your area and negotiate with a freight broker.